hbustamante8/Election_Analysis/README.md

 ## Election-Audit Results:

 ### Below is a summary of the results of the election.

+The "PyPollChallenge.py" file gives the output for the questions below to be answered.

 * How many votes were cast in this congressional election?
   * 369,711 votes
 * Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.